Modelling of planar germanium hole qubits in electric and magnetic fields: Abstract

 \section{Abstract}

 Hole-based spin qubits in strained planar germanium quantum wells have received considerable attention due to their favourable properties and remarkable experimental progress.
-The sizeable spin-orbit interaction in this structure allows for efficient electric qubit operations.
+The sizeable spin-orbit interaction in this structure allows for efficient qubit operations with electric fields.
 However, it also couples the qubit to electrical noise.
-In this work we perform simulations of a heterostructure hosting these hole spin qubits.
+In this work, we perform simulations of a heterostructure hosting these hole spin qubits.
 We solve the effective mass equations for a realistic heterostructure, provide a set of analytical basis wave functions, and compute the effective g-factor of the heavy-hole ground-state.
-Our investigations reveal a strong impact of highly excited light hole states located outside the quantum well on the g-factor.
-Consequently, contrary to recent predictions, we find that sweet spots in out-of-plane magnetic fields are shifted to impractically large electric fields.
-However, for magnetic fields close to in-plane alignment, sweet spots at low electric fields are recovered.
+Our investigations reveal a strong impact of highly excited light-hole states located outside the quantum well on the g-factor.
+We find that sweet spots, points of operations that are least susceptible to charge noise, for out-of-plane magnetic fields are shifted to impractically large electric fields.
+However, for magnetic fields close to in-plane alignment, partial sweet spots at low electric fields are recovered.
+Furthermore, sweet spots with respect to multiple fluctuating charge traps can be found under certain circumstances for different magnetic field alignments.
 This work will be helpful in understanding and improving coherence of germanium hole spin qubits.